JoelvanIngen/Competitive-Green-Coding/README.md

 The `tests` folder contains tests that are used by the frontend.
 #### types
 The `types` folder contains the file where the types of all the API's their JSON's are defined.
+#### README.md
+The `README.md` file contains information about how to use Next.js and run the web application.

 ## Running tests